lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Their experiments include classic control problems, Atari games, LSTMs, and Transformers.
 They could find winning tickets in all settings, which suggests, that the LTH phenomenon is not restricted to supervised image classification but might be a general feature of deep neural nets.

-#### winning tickets are transferable across tasks
+#### are winning tickets transferable across tasks?

 Several works have analyzed whether winning tickets are transferable across tasks within the image domain[^trf1][^trf2].
 Both works suggest that winning tickets are transferable across tasks.
-However, each makes use of a particular relaxation compared to the original LTH.
+However, each makes use of a particular relaxation.
 Mehta[^trf1] relaxes late resetting to using the best weights anywhere in the training process on the source task.
+His explanation of this decision is that the purpose of transfer learning is to save training effort on the target task.

-Morcos et al.[^trf2] compare against random tickets that are not only randomly initialized but also have a random structure, which is less challenging.
+Morcos et al.[^trf2] compare against random tickets that are not only randomly initialized but are also randomly permuted.
 The authors argue that the inductive biases of winning tickets consists of both the initialization and the structure.
 They further observe that larger datasets lead to better transferable winning tickets.

-#### how do winning tickets look like[^deconstruct]
+#### how do winning tickets look like

 Zhou et al.[^deconstruct] have conducted a closer investigation on winning tickets.
 They show that a crucial element of the initialization is the sign of the weight.
 Furthermore, the authors develop the notion of supermasks that lead to good accuracy even without further training.
-Thus, they claim that sparse subnetworks work particularly well, when inititializations are close to their final form.
+They claim that sparse subnetworks work particularly well, when inititializations are close to their final form.

 #### pruning and dropout